acato-plugins/branded-social-images/readme.txt

 = Is the plugin WPML compatible? =

 Yes, as long as your font supports the languages.
 The supplied fonts are "Western" only.
-If you need character sets for languages like Korean or Japanese, you need to upload an approriate font.
+If you need character sets for languages like Korean or Japanese, you need to upload an appropriate font.

 = Your plugin is not the first I've seen, why bother creating this plugin? =